-Required syllabus components are outlined below.
+Required syllabus components are outlined below and also listed at the Arts and Sciences Required and Recommended Syllabus elements page.
 For additional best practices see this guide from the Drake Institute:

 - Instructor Information Instructor name, office location, phone, e-mail, and office hours. - Basic Course Information Course number, title, meeting days and times, room address for class meetings, mode of delivery). - Format of Instruction (lecture, recitation, lab) and number of contact hours per week - Instruction Mode (in-person, hybrid, distanceenhanced, distance learning synchronous, distance learning, asynchronous).
-See descriptions here. - Course Overview Course description, goals, desired learning outcomes & expectations, - Required Materials Any required and recommended texts or other materials and where they can be located. - Course Calendar A weekly topical outline of course meetings including topics to be covered, readings, film screenings, homework, exams, and due dates as well as a statement indicating how you will notify students of any changes to the original calendar. - Course Components Information about the length and format of all papers, homework, assignments, and examinations - Grading Information Grading standards and criteria, including the value assigned to various requirements and the grading scale used, any policies regarding S/U, I, W, etc. marks (see Rule 3335-8) - Attendance Policy include your class attendance policy even if you have no specific attendance requirements. - Other Course Policies Any other firm policies in
+See descriptions here. - Course Overview Course description, goals, desired learning outcomes & expectations, - Required Materials Any required and recommended texts or other materials and where they can be located. - Course Calendar A weekly topical outline of course meetings including topics to be covered, readings, film screenings, homework, exams, and due dates as well as a statement indicating how you will notify students of any changes to the original calendar. - Course Components Information about the length and format of all papers, homework, assignments, and examinations - Grading Information Grading standards and criteria, including the value assigned to various requirements and the grading scale used, any policies regarding S/U, I, W, etc. marks (see Rule 3335-8) - Attendance Policy include your class attendance policy even if you have no specific attendance requirements. - Other Course Policies Any other firm policies in your course (late assignment policies, etc.)

-- your course (late assignment policies, etc.) - Link to University Syllabus Statements: Rather than include statements on academic misconduct, student life disability services, etc. directly in your syllabus, you may simply include the following statement and link: Additional university instructional policies can be found on this page under Course Syllabus Recommendations. - Weather/Short-Term Closing Statement Faculty teaching in person should Include this statement: If in-person classes are canceled, I will notify you of the alternative methods of teaching that will be offered to ensure continuity of instruction for this class.
-Communication will be via [Indicate CarmenCanvas, email or other mode of communication].
-Faculty teaching online are encouraged to include the following: "Unless otherwise announced by the - Faculty teaching online are encouraged to include the following: "Unless otherwise announced by the university, online or distance-learning classes will occur as scheduled." - GE Courses If your course satisfies a general education requirement), you must include a statement that describes: (a) the relevant GE category or categories that it fulfills, (b) the associated goals and learning outcomes, which can be found here, and (c) a brief statement that explains how your specific course will satisfy the stated learning outcomes.
-To see which, if any, GE categories your course satisfies go to this page which shows all Sociology courses that fulfill a legacy GE (GEL) or new GE (GEN) category. - BSPH/Public Health Courses Courses that satisfy a requirement for the BSPH (Bachelor of Science in Public Health) must include the statement shown below in the syllabus.
-This page lists the courses in the BSPH program.
-Required Statement: The BSPH core and specialization competencies covered in this course are listed on the CPH website: https://cph.osu.edu/students/competencies.
+- University Syllabus Statements: OSU prefers that faculty include statements on academic misconduct, student life disability services, etc. directly in your syllabus: Arts and Sciences Required and Recommended Syllabus elements. - Weather/Short-Term Closing Statement Faculty teaching in person should Include this statement: If in-person classes are canceled, I will notify you of the alternative methods of teaching that will be offered to ensure continuity of instruction for this class.
+Communication will be via [Indicate CarmenCanvas, email or other mode of communication]. - Faculty teaching online are encouraged to include the following: "Unless otherwise announced by the university, online or distance-learning classes will occur as scheduled." - GE Courses If your course satisfies a general education requirement), you must include a statement that describes: (a) the relevant GE category or categories that it fulfills, (b) the associated goals and learning outcomes, which can be found here, and (c) a brief statement that explains how your specific course will satisfy the stated learning outcomes.
+To see which, if any, GE categories your course satisfies, you can search on this page which allows you to filter for courses that fulfill a legacy GE (GEL) or new GE (GEN) category. - BSPH/Public Health Courses Courses that satisfy a requirement for the BSPH (Bachelor of Science in Public Health) must include the following required statement: The BSPH core and specialization competencies covered in this course are listed on the CPH website:

+https://cph.osu.edu/students/competencies.
+This page lists curriculum guides with courses included in the BSPH program.